-Deciding that the best bet would be to try out the ‘National Key Deer Refuge‘ centre, which turns out to be shut on a Sunday (open Monday to Saturday, 10am – 3pm), AND we ended up driving right past it anyway, we carried along one of the ‘back roads’ hoping to come across one.
+Deciding that the best bet would be to try out the ‘National Key Deer Refuge‘ centre, which turns out to be shut on a Sunday (open Wednesday to Friday, 10am – 3pm).
+We ended up driving right past it anyway, we carried along one of the ‘back roads’ hoping to come across one.

 There is also a concession stand for quick snacks and drinks while playing mini golf.
 I had a frozen chocolate dipped Key Lime Pie on a stick!

-Boondocks is open 7 days a week.
-The mini golf is open from 10am until 10pm with the restaurant and bar opening from 11am until 11pm.
+🕐Boondocks is open 7 days a week.
+The mini golf is open from 10am until 10pm with the restaurant and bar opening from 11am until 10pm.